 It’s important that they don’t see anyone new enter their life as a threat.
 You should try and make sure that your former partner is civil with them and is always friendly in front of the children.
 We know what happens behind closed doors might be different.
 But, you should never let your children see this.

 In addition, you should avoid referencing your partner negatively around your kids.
-This could lead to the strain of their relationship with their mother or father.
+This could lead to a strain on their relationship with their mother or father.